Victoria Cross Winners

 By James Briggs

-Edgar Kinghorn Myles was born in July 1894 in East Ham.
-As a boy he moved with his family to Blake Hall Crescent, Wanstead.
+Edgar Kinghorn Myles was born on 23 July 1894 at "Brooklyn" (later 147) Milton Avenue, East Ham.
 He went to East Ham Council School, Shrewsbury Rd and thence to East Ham Technical College, which, some years later became East Ham Grammar School.
 The School opened in 1905, when he was 11 and it's therefore likely that he was in the first entry year.
 After School, around 1910 I guess, he became a Clerk for the Port of London Authority.
+A keen member of the Boys' Brigade, he resigned from the East Ham Company of the Brigade in 1912 and moved with his family to 2 Lake House Road, Wanstead.

 Myles, Capt Edgar K., VC DSO